SilverHalf/mount-balrior/greer/strategy.md

 ## First Phase

-#### Overture
+#### Beginning of the phase

-The very first part of this phase is a strict sequence that aims to quickly kill [Reeg] and position the squad towards the center of the arena while dealing with the dangerous high-priority mechanics that Greer always uses at the start of the phase.
+The very first part of the encounter aims to quickly kill [Reeg] and position the squad towards the center of the arena while dealing with the dangerous high-priority mechanics that Greer always uses at the start of the phase.

 Groups will usually start on the ledge to the right-hand side when entering Greer's arena: simply jump down to begin.
 [Reeg] will spawn in shortly; stand between him and the wall, and DPS him down.